thomassuedbroecker/gitops-app-of-apps/README.md

 1. Simplified architecture overview
 2. Understand the `"app-of-apps"` Argo CD configuration for the example
 3. Deploy the example app-of-apps with Helm
-4. Verify the example app-of-apps
+4. Verify the example app-of-apps in Argo CD

 ## 1. Simplified architecture overview